beck1888/5-Things/README.md

 # 5 Things Podcast Maker

 ## Description
-This program creates a podcast with the 5 most important pieces of news from the New York Times.
+This program, inspires by the CNN 5 Things podcast, creates a podcast with the 5 most important pieces of news from the New York Times.
 It uses the New York Times API to get the news and the OpenAI Text-to-Speech API to convert the news into audio.
 The program also uses the `pydub` library to concatenate the audio files and add an intro and outro.

 ## Installation
 1. Clone the repository